ferrocene/ferrocene/src/expressions.rst

 evaluate its :t:`loop body` indefinitely.

 :dp:`fls_b314wjbv0zwe`
-The :t:`type` of a :t:`infinite loop expression` is determined as follows:
+The :t:`type` of an :t:`infinite loop expression` is determined as follows:

 * :dp:`fls_rpedapxnv8w3`
   If the :t:`infinite loop expression` does not contain a :t:`break expression`,